Monday, March 31, 2025

 (T&T Clark, 2026 projected)

 In the final stages of my nearly 80,000-word manuscript, I explore the vital theme of justice.
-The book examines various types of parables in their historical and literary contexts, highlighting their contemporary relevance.
-My goal is to illuminate the moral challenges within these stories and inspire dialogue about justice and its implications in today's society.
-The book covers ten types of justice, including distributive, restorative, and environmental justice, and addresses significant events like the Sewol Ferry tragedy and the Itaewon Halloween crush in Korea, alongside other global issues.
-I engage with a diverse range of thinkers, including classical East Asian philosophers such as Confucius, Laozi, and Mencius, as well as Western philosophers.
+This book examines various types of parables within their historical and literary contexts, highlighting their contemporary relevance.
+My goal is to illuminate the moral challenges presented in these stories and inspire dialogue about justice and its implications in today's society.

 Book Description